-As you may have read, we recently transferred our websites to a new server.
-Although the overall process went smoothly enough, several learning opportunities unfolded during the transfer of our humble Perishable Press website…
+As you may have read, we recently transferred our online empire to a new server.
+Although the overall process went smoothly enough, several learning opportunities unfolded during the migration of our humble Perishable Press website…

 First, the setup.
 Perishable Press is a WordPress-powered website.
 On our previous server, we were running a Fantastico-installed WordPress version 2.0.2, upgraded from version 2.0.
 Permalinks were enabled and everything was running smoothly.
 Our database was only 13MB in size and around 12MB of that was disposable statistics information from WP-ShortStat and Bad Behavior.
 The crucial part of our database was a friendly 1MB in size.